Trendyol/quarkify/documents/components/select.md

 ```

 ## Name
 Similarly, if you want to dynamically change the name, you can give this prop as a string.
-By default, it is set to "name"
+By default, it is set to "name".

 ```
 const items = [